willdurand/willdurand.github.io/_posts/2025-12-24-you-can-lead-a-horse-to-water-but.md

 My manager, having listened patiently to my description of the sheer effort required to maintain momentum, made the following comment:

-> You can lead a horse to water but you can't force it drink.
+> You can lead a horse to water but you can't force it to drink.

 At the time, my sole obsession was the completion of the project.
 This singular focus blinded me to a set of important leadership principles, which this saying